petersulyok/smfc/README.md

 ## TL;DR

-This is a `systemd service` running on Linux that can control fans with the help of IPMI on Supermicro X10-X13/H10-H13 (and some X9) motherboards.
+This is a `systemd service` running on Linux that can control fans with the help of IPMI on Supermicro X10-X13/H10-H13, some X9, and X14/H14 (experimental) motherboards.

 ### 1. Prerequisites
  - a Supermicro motherboard with IPMI 2.0 (ASPEED AST2400/2500/2600 chip)